-- D6 If a minimum high school grade point average is required of If less than 60 transfer credits, a 2.6 high school GPA is required.
-GPA is recalculated by this office. - D7If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):2.25 - D8 List any other application requirements specific to transfer applicants: If a student has earned an AA degree from a Florida community college and comes directly to FAU, we will guarantee admission.
-If the student has less than 60 transferable credits with a minimum grade point average of 2.25, they must also satisfy freshman admission requirements. - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If less than 60 transfer credits, a 2.5 high school GPA is required.
+GPA is recalculated by this office

+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.25

+- D8 List any other application requirements specific to transfer applicants: If a student has earned an AA degree from a Florida community college and comes directly to FAU, we will guarantee admission.
+If the student has less than 60 transferable credits with a minimum grade point average of 2.25, they must also satisfy freshman admissions requirements. - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.